 Ankle Ligament Reconstruction

-A sprain is stretching or tearing of a ligament.
+A sprain is the stretching or tearing of a ligament.
 Ligaments connect adjacent bones in a joint and provide stability to the joint.

 An ankle sprain is a common injury and occurs when you fall or suddenly twist the ankle joint or when you land your foot in an awkward position after a jump.
 It most commonly occurs when you participate in sports or when you jump or run on a surface that is irregular.